Brian Lawrence: Kansas City Royals

 On January 19, 2008, the Kansas City Royals signed Lawrence to a minor league contract with an invitation to spring training, he was released from the team on March 27, 2008.

 Camden Riversharks

 On April 24, 2008, Lawrence signed with the Camden Riversharks of the Atlantic League.

 Atlanta Braves

 On June 8, the Atlanta Braves bought Lawrence's contract from Camden and assigned him to Triple-A Richmond.
 He became a free agent at the end of the season.

 Orange County Flyers

 He joined the independent Orange County Flyers of the Golden Baseball League under first-year manager Phil Nevin in 2009.
 In his Flyers debut, he threw a complete game one-hitter (doubleheader games in the minors are 7 innings).

 Return to the Padres

-The San Diego Padres purchased his contract from the Flyers on June 15, 2009 and sent him to Triple-A.
+The San Diego Padres purchased his contract from the Flyers on June 15, 2009 and sent him to Triple-A. The Padres released Lawrence on August 1, 2009.

-On August 1, 2009 the San Diego Padres released Lawrence.